netscaler/cloud-native-getting-started/gcp/anthos/waf/README.md

 **GitHub Repository**
 A dedicated GitHub repository is created and loaded with a basic cluster configuration:
 - A basic [hierarchical format](https://cloud.google.com/anthos-config-management/docs/concepts/hierarchical-repo) is used for ease of navigation through namespaces and manifests
-- Citrix Ingress Controller and Citrix Node Controller deployment manifests are built from templates and added to this repository, along with their other required roles/rolebindings/services/etc.
+- Citrix Ingress Controller and Citrix Node Controller deployment manifests are built from templates and added to this repository, along with their required roles/rolebindings/services/etc.
 - This repository is created and destroyed by Terraform

 **Online Boutique Demo Application**
-The [online boutique](https://github.com/GoogleCloudPlatform/microservices-demo) demo application provides a microservices based application that can be used to highlight the scaleup application usecase.
+The [online boutique](https://github.com/GoogleCloudPlatform/microservices-demo) demo application provides a μServices based application for our lab.
 It has been modified slightly for this environment:
-- an ingress resource has been added to recieve all traffic through the Citrix VPX (the standard frontend-external LoadBalancer service was removed)
+- an ingress resource has been added to receive all traffic through the Citrix VPX (the standard frontend-external LoadBalancer service was removed)
 - application components are controlled through Anthos Config Management and the source Git Repo

 ## Lab Deployment